 - Be enrolled in a physical therapist or physical therapist assistant program or have graduated no more than 7 months prior to the start of the House of Delegates.

-- Be able to quickly and efficiently assist in House of Delegates processes, including, but not limited to: running messages, monitoring doors, checking badges, handing out flyers and other materials to delegates, and assisting in the breakdown of the House Wednesday afternoon.
+- Be able to quickly and efficiently assist in House of Delegates processes, including, but not limited to: running messages, monitoring doors, checking badges, and assisting in the breakdown of the House Wednesday afternoon.

 - Be available to volunteer all 3 days of the House.

-Selection will be made at random while taking into consideration geographic diversity and equal representation of schools since the last House.
-In certain cases, spots are held for those academic programs that hold competitions for selection of ushers.
+Selection will be made at random while taking into consideration geographic diversity and equal representation of schools.

 APTA is unable to offer reimbursement for expenses incurred while participating in the student usher capacity.
 Those selected will be provided snacks and lunch vouchers during House activities.